an-t-pham/inner_witch_frontend/README.md

  Summary

 A Single Application for Tarot Reading.
-This is the front end of the app.
+This is the frontend of the app.

  Installing

-1. Fork and clone the repository
+1. Fork and clone backend repository (follow installing instruction in backend repo README).
-2. Fork and clone backend repository.
+2. Fork and clone this repository.
-3. Run 'open index.html' in your terminal
+3. Run 'open index.html' in your terminal.
-4. The page will be openned on your default browser
+4. The page will be openned on your default browser.

 Built With

-- Rails, '~> 6.0.3', '>= 6.0.3.4'
-- PostGres for ActiveRecord
-- bcrypt
-- bootsnap
-- webpacker
-- 'omniauth'
+- Javascript/JSON
-- 'omniauth-oauth2', '~> 1.6.0'
+- HTML
-- 'omniauth-google-oauth2'
+- CSS

  Author